aimagelab/ReT/README.md

 ## ReT-M2KR Dataset 🤗

 You can download the ReT-M2KR benchmark by following the instructions provided [here](https://huggingface.co/datasets/aimagelab/ReT-M2KR).
-This dataset is used for training and evaluating ReT in multimodal information retrieval and includes images (coming soon) and `jsonl` files.
+This dataset is used for training and evaluating ReT in multimodal information retrieval and includes images (coming soon) and `JSONL` files.

 ReT-M2KR benchmark is an extended version of the [M2KR dataset](https://huggingface.co/datasets/BByrneLab/multi_task_multi_modal_knowledge_retrieval_benchmark_M2KR), with the following modifications: